SannaBerg/docs-example/docs/index.md

 # Access Google Analytics Data Programmatically

 The [Google Analytics Data API](https://developers.google.com/analytics/devguides/reporting/data/v1/rest) allows you to programmatically access your Google Analytics data.
-This can be useful if you're working in analytics, product development, marketing, or UX optimization, and want to do things like; automate data extraction, integrate analytics data into your applications, or perform advanced data analysis.
+This can be useful if you want to do things like; automate data extraction, integrate analytics data into your applications, or perform advanced data analysis.

 This guide describes how to set up a Google Cloud project with the appropriate credentials to use the Google Analytics Data API.